Calibrated Mechanism Design: Proof of auxiliary results

 \subsection{Revelation principle for calibrated mechanism design}

 In the main text, we restricted attention to incentive compatible and individually rational calibrated mechanisms.
-We show in this appendix that this restriction is without loss of generality by considering mechanisms with arbitrary message spaces and participation and reporting decisions by the agents that best respond to the mechanism.
+We show in this appendix that this restriction is without loss of generality by considering mechanisms with arbitrary message spaces and participation and reporting decisions by the agents that constitute an equilibrium of the game induced by the mechanism and its calibrated information structure.